On behalf of the Board of Directors of your Company, I am delighted to

 Capital Territory (NCT) and cities in adjoining National Capital Region

 geographical region, which includes the entire public transport of the

 - Mahanagar Gas Limited (MGL)

-MGL was incorporated to implement CGD projects in Mumbai and its
+MGL was incorporated to implement CGD projects in Mumbai & adjoining

 geographical region.
-MGL is also catering to the fuel requirement of around
+MGL is also catering to fuel requirement of around

-4.2 lac CNG vehicles operating in the region.
+4.7 Lac CNG vehicles operating in the region.